 Located in the San Jacinto Mountains, the small town of Idyllwild provides a nice escape from busy mountain towns like Big Bear.
-Boasting everything from hiking and outdoor activities to shopping and eating, Idyllwild really has something to offer everyone.
-I have been here multiple times so I decided to collect my must do hikes, food, shopping and activities that I would recommend on a visit to Idyllwild.
+Boasting everything from hiking and outdoor activities to shopping and eating, Idyllwild has something for everyone.
+I have been here multiple times, so I decided to share my must-do hikes, food, shopping, and activities that I would recommend on a visit to Idyllwild.
 Check them out below and let me know what I left off in the comments.

 Hiking and Biking